 Equine-Assisted/Facilitated Learning (EA/FL)

 These are horse based-educational sessions for young people who find the formal classroom environment challenging.
-Sirona now also offers C & G Level 1 and 2 Horse Care courses in partnership with Duchy College.
+Sirona also offers C & G Level 1 in Horse Care Course in partnership with Bicton College and Level 2 Horse Care as an apprenticeship.

 Nature-Based Activities (NBA)